Da-Buche/skill-best-practices/README.md

 > [!WARNING]
 > Still, avoid square or exponential complexities...
-> If you don't know what complexity is, you should probably learn about it before coding more...
+> If you are unaware about complexity, you should learn the following before coding more...
 > [Wikipedia: Computational complexity](https://en.wikipedia.org/wiki/Computational_complexity)